divyabharat/testGoogleWebPage/README.md

 # Installation Instructions
 * Clone the repo locally
-* pip install requirements.txt (This installs behave, selenium and other requirements)
+* pip install -r requirements.txt (This installs behave, selenium and other requirements)
 * Run the test suite by executing 'behave' at the command line